lw8192/Red-Team-Dev/C/Multithreading_In_C.md

 Race conditions: 2 concurrent threads or processes compete for a resource and the resulting final program state depends on who gets the resources first.
 Occurs when code with multiple units of execution (like threads) has a shared variable that can be read / written by multiple threads at the same time.
 Look for shared variables or resources that are order dependant.
 Breakpoints in the code will affect race conditions.
 Debugging threaded programs: sometimes the bug changes or goes away when you use printf statements or run it in a debugger (this is called a heisenbug).
 Heisenbug: usually means you have a race condition.
 Critical sections: not always the best fix but can help to narrow down the problem.
-If program hands - check stacktraces uses pstacks.
+If program hangs - check stacktraces and uses pstacks.
 Look for cyclic locks.

 Design Tips:
 - Remove all global variables, including static as much as possible to isolate them.
 Minimize shared resources.